rubenwardy/minetest_modding_book/_en/basics/getting_started.md

 An optional dependency is useful if you want to optionally support another mod; it can enable extra content if the user wishes to use both the mods at the same time.

-Dependencies should be listed in mod.conf.
+Dependencies are specified in a comma-separated list in mod.conf.

-### mod.conf

-This file is used for mod metadata including the mod's name, description, and other information.
-For example:

-    name = mymod
-    description = Adds foo, bar, and bo. depends = modone, modtwo
+    depends = modone, modtwo
     optional_depends = modthree

-### depends.txt

-For compatibility with 0.4.x versions of Minetest, instead of only specifying dependencies in mod.conf, you need to provide a depends.txt file in which you list all dependencies:

-    modone
-    modtwo
-    modthree?

-Each mod name is on its own line, and mod names with a question mark following them are optional dependencies.

 ## Mod Packs

-Mods can be grouped into mod packs which allow multiple mods to be packaged and moved together.
+Mods can be grouped into mod packs, which allow multiple mods to be packaged and moved together.
 They are useful if you want to supply multiple mods to a player, but don't want to make them download each one individually.